Seymour Parker Gilbert: Early life

 Parker Gilbert was the son of Seymour Parker and Carrie Jennings (née Cooper) Gilbert.
 Gilbert was educated at Rutgers College, graduating at the age of 19, and received a L.L.B. from Harvard Law School at 22, where he was the editor of the Harvard Law Review from 1913-1915, and later an honorary degree in 1930 for his work in reparations.

 Career

 From 1915-1918, he practiced law with Cravath and Henderson in New York.

-At age 27, he was offered a cabinet post in the Wilson Administration, as Assistant Secretary of the Treasury, and continued to serve in the Harding Administration.
-In 1924, he was appointed Agent General for Reparations by the Allied Reparations Commission, succeeding the temporary Owen D. Young.
+At age 27, he was offered a post in the Wilson Administration, as Assistant Secretary of the Treasury, and continued to serve in the Harding Administration.
+In 1924, he was appointed Agent General for Reparations by the Allied Reparation Commission, succeeding the temporary Owen D. Young.
 In that capacity, he was responsible for the execution of the Dawes Plan.
 Under the Young Plan, the Bank for International Settlements was created, nullifying the position of Parker Gilbert.

 Gilbert served as Under Secretary of the Treasury from June 1921 – 1923 as well as Agent General of Reparations from October 1924 until May 1930, working with Weimar Germany to ensure loan repayments to America.
 Afterwards, in 1931, he became an associate at J. P. Morgan, where he was known to put in long hours at the firm.